meomun1/be-mini-social-media/docs/api-implementation/05-typescript-backend.md

 ## 🎯 Overview

 TypeScript is our primary programming language for the backend development.
-It provides static typing, better IDE support, and helps catch errors at compile time, making our codebase more maintainable and scalable.
+It provides static typing, better IDE support, and helps catch errors at compile time, making our microservices architecture more maintainable and scalable.

-## 🏗️ Project Structure
+## 🏗️ Microservices Project Structure

 ```
 src/